vyle2003/CPSC-368/README.md

 **Group 4 (2025W2): Sri Chaitanya Bonthula, Arushi Goel, Alice Le**

 ## About
 For this study, we aim to compare COVID-19 mortality rates between Canada and the United States from 2020 to 2023.
-The study focuses on analyzing how the pandemic impacted different age groups and genders in these two countries, which have distinct healthcare systems—Canada's public healthcare versus the USA's privatized system.
+The study focuses on analyzing how the pandemic impacted different age groups and genders in these two countries, which have distinct healthcare systems: Canada's public healthcare versus the USA's privatized system.

 **Key Research Questions:**